-Automatic negative thoughts that become overwhelmingly stressful can be overcome with simple techniques to challenge and control them.
+Automatic negative thoughts can become overwhelmingly stressful, but can be overcome with simple techniques to challenge and control them.

-And the majority of these thoughts are negative and seem to pop up out of the blue.
-(2)
+The majority of these thoughts are negative and seem to pop up out of the blue.

 Psychologists have labeled these automatic negative thoughts.

 Buddha wisely said that nothing can harm you as much as your own thoughts, and, for many of us, this certainly is true.

 Let’s examine why human thoughts are so predominantly negative and, more importantly, how to control all those unwanted negative thoughts.

 Why We Have Automatic Negative Thoughts

 There are two main reasons why we have automatic negative thoughts.